 Other photos, such as that of broken fences where a dog may have escaped, or a broken leash, can also be helpful.
 Call the local police and make a police report of the incident.

 Like any accident, make sure you get medical attention for yourself.
 Some dog bites can be vicious and gruesome, and hopefully, nobody will have to convince you to get yourself medical attention.
 However, even with what appears to be “minor” injuries, you should still get medical attention.

 Dog bites that are severe enough can not only cause physical deformity and scarring but nerve damage that can impair the function of limbs.

 If you were bitten by a dog while in someone’s house or around their property, most homeowner’s insurance policies provide coverage for dog bite claims.
 That means that you generally will not have to worry about collecting on any amount awarded to you—if you win your case, there will be insurance there to make sure that your damages are paid.

-The Peterborough dog bite lawyers at Preszler Law Firm can help you if you were bitten by a dog owned by a stranger or someone you know.
+The Peterborough dog bite lawyers at Preszler Injury Lawyers can help you if you were bitten by a dog owned by a stranger or someone you know.
 Call us today to discuss any injuries you or a loved one may have suffered as a result of a dog bite.